saasbook/hw-acceptance-unit-test-cycle/README.md

 This prevents RSpec from issuing DEPRECATION warnings when it encounters deprecated syntax in `features/step_definitions/web_steps`.

-6) You can double-check if everything was installed by running the tasks `rspec` and `cucumber`.
+5) You can double-check if everything was installed by running the tasks `rspec` and `cucumber`.

-Since presumably you have no features or specs yet, both tasks should execute correctly reporting that there are zero tests to run.
-Depending on your version of rspec, it may also display a message stating that it was not able to find any _spec.rb files.

 **Part 1: add a Director field to Movies**